twyle/flask-ec2-containerized-deployment/README.md

 - Email sending using Amazon SES
 - Documentation with mkdocs and swagger
 - GitHub Actions to run tests and code quality checks
+- Deployed using traefik and gunicorn with a custom domain name

 ## Application Development Workflow